-- 69. While the Jones Day report states that online data was submitted for this specialty online ranking, it also notes that "some ambiguity existed."
-With respect to the 2014 and 2016 rankings, USC Rossier did not participate.
-To the extent it participated again, the 2013 ranking was a high water mark. - 70.
-The doctoring of selectivity metrics and the inconvenient online MAT rankings were not the only problems.
+69. While the Jones Day report states that online data was submitted for this specialty online ranking, it also notes that "some ambiguity existed."
+With respect to

+27 28 the 2014 and 2016 rankings, USC Rossier did not participate.
+To the extent it participated again, the 2013 ranking was a high-water mark.

+70. The doctoring of selectivity metrics and the inconvenient online MAT rankings were not the only problems.
 While USC has not made the full extent of the fraud known, the Jones Day report confirms that there were many other irregularities in the submission of USC Rossier data, explaining:

-While this investigation focused on the School's reporting of doctoral selectivity metrics, Jones Day confirmed during the course of the investigation the existence of irregularities in the School's calculation and reporting of research expenditures, and identified other potential data misreporting issues, such as issues relating to the exclusion of online EdD programs, the designation of EdD students as part-time, certain faculty-related metrics, and the School's reporting of teacher job placement and retention statistics.
+While this investigation focused on the School's reporting of doctoral selectivity metrics, Jones Day confirmed during the course of the investigation the existence of irregularities in the School's calculation and reporting of research expenditures, and identified other potential data misreporting issues, such as issues relating to the exclusion of online EdD programs, the designation of EdD students as part-time, certain facultyrelated metrics, and the School's reporting of teacher job placement and retention statistics.
 Based on US News's rankings methodology, some of these metrics may have affected the School's US News ranking and warrant further examination.

-71. The misreporting of data continued through a change in leadership.
+- The misreporting of data continued through a change in leadership.
 In July 2020, Pedro Noguera replaced Gallagher as USC Rossier's Dean, and in early 2021, Noguera asked others at the school why in-person EdD data was being excluded from the school's survey submissions.
 He was "told it was to increase the School's ranking."
-Despite this acknowledgment that USC Rossier was gaming the rankings, Noguera again authorized the submission of survey data to US News that excluded EdD data.

-- 72. The decision to exclude EdD data from USC Rossier's survey submissions was not the product of any mistake or innocent misreading of the US News survey instructions.
+Despite this acknowledgment that USC Rossier was gaming the rankings, Noguera again authorized the submission of survey data to US News that excluded EdD data. - The decision to exclude EdD data from USC Rossier's survey submissions was not the product of any mistake or innocent misreading of the US News survey instructions.
 Rather, USC Rossier did so after ignoring US News' explicit instructions to the contrary and over objections by colleagues that the school was submitting inaccurate survey data.
-Jones Day concluded the excuses offered by the witnesses it interviewed "do not provide a persuasive justification for that practice." - 73.
-In the spring of 2022, after years of gaming the rankings, USC abruptly pulled out of consideration after being instructed by USC's Provost to submit survey data that included EdD and PhD data.
+Jones Day concluded the excuses offered by the witnesses it interviewed "do not provide a persuasive justification for that practice."
+50 - In the spring of 2022, after years of gaming the rankings, USC abruptly pulled out of consideration after being instructed by USC's Provost to submit survey data that included EdD and PhD data.
 USC Rossier chose to opt out rather than have US News calculate its ranking based on survey data that included EdD data.
-In June 2022, US News wrote to USC to ask for "an update and timeline on any further examination of" the other inaccuracies identified by Jones Day, discussed in Paragraph 49.
-And it reminded USC that it needed to adhere to heightened data requirements to certify the accuracy of its data submissions going forward. - 74.
-But in the end, USC decided that it would not reveal the truth.
-Rather, on December 15, 2022, USC announced it would no longer participate in the rankings.
+In June 2022, US News wrote to USC to ask for "an update and timeline on any further examination of" the other inaccuracies identified by Jones Day, discussed in Paragraph 70.
+And it reminded USC that it needed to adhere to heightened data requirements to certify the accuracy of its data submissions going forward.